What is the MITRE ATT&CK Framework and How Does it Work?

-The ATT&CK® framework provides a catalog of information that looks at cybersecurity from the adversary’s perspective, including their goals, who they are, and the specific methods they deploy.
+The MITRE ATT&CK framework’s catalog looks at cybersecurity from the adversary’s perspective.
+It includes the adversary’s goals, who they are, and the specific methods they deploy to launch attacks.
 The material is organized into various domains:

 Tactics represent the attacker’s goal: